Hullaah/alx-backend-storage/README.md

 # alx-backend-storage

-This is the repository for alx backend storage projects
+This is the repository for alx backend storage to learn about storage in application backend.